emibrahaj/Disease-Spread-Simulation/docs/project_explanation.md

 # Parallel Disease Spread Simulation

-## Project Idea
+## Project Description

+For this project I made a small disease spread simulation.
+The population is shown as a 2D grid, and each cell in the grid represents one person.

-This project simulates how an infectious disease spreads through a city represented as a 2D grid.
-Each cell is one person and can be in one of three states:
+A person can be in one of these states:

-- Healthy
+- healthy
-- Infected
+- infected
-- Recovered
+- recovered

-The simulation is a practical example of scientific computing.
-Similar models are used in epidemiology to study how infections move through a population and how quickly outbreaks grow or disappear.
+The idea is similar to a basic SIR model.
+It is not meant to be a perfect medical model, but it is a good example for showing how a large amount of similar work can be split between processes.

+## Why I Chose This Topic

+I chose disease spread because it is easy to understand visually, but it also connects to real scientific computing.
+Simulations like this can be used to test how an infection might move through a population.

+It also fits parallel programming because the grid has many cells, and every step needs many repeated calculations.

-## Parallel Programming Connection
+## Parallel Programming Part

-The project contains two implementations:
+I implemented two versions:

-- `run_sequential`: updates the whole grid using one process.
+- `run_sequential`, which updates the full grid with one process
-- `run_parallel`: splits the grid into row chunks and processes those chunks using Python multiprocessing.
+- `run_parallel`, which divides the grid into row chunks and uses more than one process

-Each worker process calculates the next state for its assigned rows.
-The main process then combines all updated chunks into the next full grid.
-This is a good fit for parallelism because most cell updates are independent once the current grid state is known.
+In the parallel version, each process updates only its own group of rows.
+After that, the main process puts the updated rows back together.

+The program uses the same starting seed for both versions, so the sequential and parallel results can be compared fairly.

-## Model Rules
+## Simulation Rules

-At every step:
+For every simulation step:

-1. A healthy person checks the eight neighboring cells around them.
+1. A healthy person checks the eight nearby cells.
-2. If at least one neighbor is infected, the healthy person can become infected.
+2. If one of the neighbors is infected, the healthy person may become infected.
 3. An infected person keeps an infection age counter.
-4. When the infection age reaches the configured recovery time, the person becomes recovered.
+4. After enough steps, the infected person becomes recovered.
-5. Recovered people stay recovered.
+5. Recovered people do not become infected again.

-The simulation uses a deterministic seeded chance function.
-This means the sequential and parallel versions can be compared fairly because they produce the same result for the same configuration.

-## Files
+## Main Files

-- `main.py`: command-line entry point.
+- `main.py`: runs the program from the terminal
-- `src/config.py`: simulation settings.
+- `src/config.py`: stores the simulation settings
-- `src/population.py`: grid creation and state counting.
+- `src/population.py`: creates the starting grid and counts people
-- `src/sequential_simulation.py`: one-process implementation.
+- `src/sequential_simulation.py`: sequential implementation
-- `src/parallel_simulation.py`: multiprocessing implementation.
+- `src/parallel_simulation.py`: parallel multiprocessing implementation
-- `src/performance.py`: timing and benchmark helpers.
+- `src/performance.py`: measures execution time
-- `src/visualization.py`: charts for the simulation result.
+- `src/visualization.py`: creates charts
-- `experiments/`: small scripts for running experiments.
+- `experiments/`: scripts for testing different runs
-- `tests/`: correctness tests.
+- `tests/`: tests for checking that the program works
-- `results/`: generated timing data and charts.

-## How To Run
+## How To Run It

-Install dependencies:
+Install requirements:

 ```bash
 pip install -r requirements.txt